Deewiant/Mycology/readme.txt

 	2010-03-18    - Don't test o if y claims it isn't supported.
 	              - INDV: check proper storage offset application.
+	              - Test ' with a value greater than 127.

 For pre-2010 changes, see the full changelog at the bottom of the file.